A knot Floer stable homotopy type: The Cohen-Jones-Segal construction

 \subsection{Other versions}

-Several other variants of grid complexes were mentioned in Section~\ref{sec:grid-complex-background}.
-For $\Chat$ and $\Ct$, we construct knot Floer spectra $\widehat{\GS}(\Grid)$ and $\widetilde{GS}(\Grid)$ in the same way as we did for $\Cp$, but using fewer generators to define the framed Floer categories.
+Two other variants of grid complexes, $\Chat$ and $\Ct$, were mentioned at the end of Section~\ref{sec:grid-complex-background}.
+We construct knot Floer spectra $\widehat{\GS}(\Grid)$ and $\widetilde{\GS}(\Grid)$ in the same way as we did for $\Cp$, but using fewer generators to define the framed Floer categories.
 In the case of $\Chat$, we only use those $[x, j_1, \dots, j_n]$ where $j_i=0$ for one index $i$ chosen from the $O$-markings on each link component.
 In the case of $\Ct$, we only use the generators where $j_i=0$ for all $i$.
-We then take the full subcategories of $\Cat^+(\Grid, h)$ with those generators as objects.
+We then take the framed flow subcategories of $\Cat(\Grid)$ with those generators as objects.

-In the case of $\mathit{GC}^-$, the Maslov grading on generators is not bounded below.
-Nevertheless, we can still construct a framed flow category and CW complexes as before.
-As explained at the end of Section~\ref{sec:tospectra}, the resulting object $\GS^-(\Grid)$ is a pro-spectrum instead of a spectrum.

-When $L$ is a link, we also have the grid complex $\Cpp$, whose filtered chain homotopy type has more information than $\Cp$.
-In this case, to build the framed flow category, we also use moduli spaces $\bM([D])$ coming from domains that can go over some of the $X$-markings; therefore, there can be several domains in the same equivalence class $[D]$.
-Proceeding as before, we get a spectrum $\GS^{+\prime}(\Grid)$ which decomposes as a wedge sum according to a single-valued Alexander grading, from the link component that contains $X_n$.
-The other link components produce filtrations rather than gradings on the spectrum $\GS^{+\prime}(\Grid)$.